CompuTec/computec-docs/docs/processforce/developer-guide/data-import/troubleshooting-ps/ps-general-issues.md

 **Solution**

-- Use PowerShell ISE 64-bit if ProcessForce add-on x64 is installed on your database.
+- Use PowerShell ISE 64-bit if CompuTec ProcessForce add-on x64 is installed on your database.
-- Use PowerShell ISE 32-bit if ProcessForce add-on x86 is installed on your database.
+- Use PowerShell ISE 32-bit if CompuTec ProcessForce add-on x86 is installed on your database.

 ## Exception: Unable to Access SBO-Common Database